-To me graphics are a plus to the overall game.
-If the game itself is good, than the graphics are just a wonderful bonus.
+To me, graphics are a plus to the overall game.
+If the game itself is good, then the graphics are just a wonderful bonus.

 Example: Manhunt - The most violent video game of all time.
-Contains extreme blood and gore, and shows executions with paper bags and intense fights.
-The best game for the PS2.
+It contains extreme blood and gore, and shows executions with paper bags and intense fights.
+It's the best game for the PS2.
 It was so good I would even play it on my PS4 today.

-People, he's not saying that ALL good games have gore, but just a lot of them do.
+People, he's not saying that all good games have gore, but just that a lot of them do.

 Like the item that said blood and gore makes a game good, it depends on the game itself.